Recently we were specifically asked for a spring landscape photography list.

 Neutral Density Filters can be very helpful in obtaining a blurred motion with water scenes and when shooting in high light conditions.

-I started out using Tiffen and Hoya filters, and I had good success using them.
-BUT I became frustrated with the difficulty of using these filter systems and only got them out when I wanted long exposure shots.
+We started out using Tiffen and Hoya filters, and had good success using them.
+BUT we became frustrated with the difficulty of using these filter systems and only got them out when we wanted long exposure shots.

 Portable External Hard Drive